 France and Germany had developed a problem of a lot of marijuana coming into the country from across their border.
 It only makes sense that the marijuana coming into these countries was, in fact, coming in from Switzerland.

 The current situation is much like the one back in 2001.
 Switzerland’s National council succumbed to the pressure being applied to it by the UN when it came to the policies it wanted to change concerning marijuana.

-The swiss goverment had the choice to becime members of the UN or legalise marijuana.
+The Swiss government had the choice to become members of the UN or legalize marijuana.
 Therefore 2002 saw Switzerland become a member of the UN.